Arrhenius equation: Modified Arrhenius equation

-where β is a dimensionless number of order 1.
+where $\beta$ is a dimensionless number of order 1.
 This is typically regarded as a purely empirical correction or fudge factor to make the model fit the data, but can have theoretical meaning, for example showing the presence of a range of activation energies or in special cases like the Mott variable range hopping.

 Theoretical interpretation

 Arrhenius's concept of activation energy

-Arrhenius argued that for reactants to transform into products, they must first acquire a minimum amount of energy, called the activation energy E_{a}.
-At an absolute temperature T, the fraction of molecules that have a kinetic energy greater than E_{a} can be calculated from statistical mechanics.
+Arrhenius argued that for reactants to transform into products, they must first acquire a minimum amount of energy, called the activation energy $E_\mathrm{a}$.
+At an absolute temperature $T$, the fraction of molecules that have a kinetic energy greater than $E_\mathrm{a}$ can be calculated from statistical mechanics.
+This fraction increases with temperature because molecular energies follow a Maxwell–Boltzmann distribution, which broadens as $T$ rises and increases the proportion of molecules with kinetic energies equal to or greater than the activation energy.

 The concept of activation energy explains the exponential nature of the relationship, and in one way or another, it is present in all kinetic theories.

+From a physical perspective, activation energy represents an energy barrier that must be overcome for reactant molecules to reach a transition state.
+Increasing temperature raises the fraction of molecules with sufficient kinetic energy to overcome this barrier, which explains the strong temperature dependence of reaction rates described by the Arrhenius equation.